Houston Nutt: Boise State

 Nutt made the step up to NCAA Division I-A the next year when Boise State University hired him to take over their program, which was the lowest ranked of 112 Division I-A schools and had posted a 2–10 record the year before.
 Two years after making the Division I-AA finals in 1994, the Broncos had an interim head coach in 1996 as head coach Pokey Allen battled cancer.
 Boise State's first year in Division I-A had been difficult; the school was looking for a recruiter and motivator to jump start their program following Allen's death in late December.

 Nutt's team posted a 5–6 record in 1997, playing at the Division I-A level with its Division I-AA players.
 Nutt's team beat rival Idaho on the road in overtime for the first Boise win in Moscow, Idaho, since 1981.
-Additionally, Boise State almost pulled off an upset against Wisconsin of the Big Ten.
+Additionally, Boise State almost pulled off an upset against Wisconsin of the Big Ten, losing 28–24.